 - If your browser or browsing device does not support Cascading Style Sheets (CSS), the information on each page is still readable

-- You can change font size easily using your browser or using the Text size buttons which appear at the top of all pages.
+- You can change font size easily using your browser.
 (Please refer to your browser’s Help menu to learn how to re-size text.)

 Information on the website is available through the Irish Language in line with our commitments in the Department’s Scheme under section 15 of the Official Languages Act 2003 (the Act)

 Many of our documents are available in pdf format.
 You may need to download and install the free Adobe Acrobat Reader software in order to access these documents.

 If you have any difficulty downloading or accessing documents published on this site please contact firstname.lastname@example.org

 If you cannot fully access any information on this website please contact email@example.com.

-Persons with disabilities, who wish to access services provided by offices of the Department should contact the Department Disability Access Officers, who will provide assistance and guidance.
+Persons with disabilities, who wish to visit Department offices should contact the Department Disability Access Officers, who will provide assistance and guidance.